cocos-creator/docs-3d-deprecated/en/editor/extension/panel.md

 # Extension panel

-When implementing a function, it is likely to require UI interaction on the interface. **Cocos Creator 3D** also provides this ability for extensions.
+When implementing a function, it is likely to require UI interaction on the interface. **Cocos Creator** also provides this ability for extensions.

 ## Declare the panel in the extension